Generator Safety Guide (2026)

 Transfer Switch (The Right Way)

-My installation: Had an electrician install a manual transfer switch with 8 circuits for $400 total.
-This isolates my house from the grid and safely connects essential circuits to generator power.
+Typical installation: A licensed electrician can install a manual transfer switch for selected critical circuits.
+This isolates the house from the grid and safely connects essential circuits to generator power.

 - Refrigerator and freezer